Fetal Echocardiography

 - You have certain health problems, such

 your pregnancy.
-These include German measles (rubella) or cytomegalovirus.
+These include German measles (rubella) and cytomegalovirus.

 - You had abnormal test results from